 When you learn the First Century as a collection of stories, you can read the New Testament in four-dimensional context.
 To that end, my blogging here focuses on Story, Chronology, and Classical Context.
 A few details about myself appear below these three introductions.

 About Story: Christian scripture is a sourcebook for exploring our heritage and inspiring our future.
-The earliest christians were unified by Christ but diverse in their practice, and the NT Story contains many episodes with a variety of beginnings, middles and ends.
 Today's christian vision is least mature when monolithic, and most dynamic when four-dimensional.
-The truth changes not, but situations change constantly.
-Therefore, whether we commit to the ongoing renewal of tradition or to experiment with innovative new gathering styles, we must necessarily write our own story within our own time, as did each of the earliest churches.
-Whatever your context, NT/History as-it-was remains the best narrative fertilizer from which we might grow whatever-comes-next.
-The Christ of scripture, and those original churches, deserve to be fully respected, as they were in that context, before we appropriate their stories into ours.
+Perhaps Truth changes not, but situations change constantly.
+Whether we commit to the ongoing renewal of traditions or experiment with new styles of gathering, we necessarily write and re-write our own story within our own time, as did each of the earliest churches.
+Whatever your present context, NT/History as-it-was remains the best narrative fertilizer from which we might grow whatever-comes-next.
+The Christ of scripture, and those original churches, deserve to be fully respected, as they were in that context, before we appropriate their stories into our own.

 About Bill Heroman: Bill is about 6'3" and about forty years old.
-He's a retired Math teacher, an amateur christian historian and a regional logistics implementation facilitator ("breaker breaker, good buddy").
-He's the world's friendliest introvert, an inclusive conservative, and strangely hysterical on facebook.
-Religiously, Bill is post-episcopalian, post-evangelical, post-radical-house-church, and 'dumb-as-a-post' about politics.
-He hopes to exhaust this obsession with historical study sometime before Jesus returns... which really ought to be any century now.
+A retired Math teacher, an amateur christian historian, and a full-time logistics implementation facilitator ("breaker breaker, good buddy"), Bill aspires to be the world's friendliest introvert, an inclusive conservative, and a laid-back uptight gringo.
+Religiously, Bill is post episcopalian, post evangelical, post radical-house-church, and dumb-as-a-post about religious politics.
+He hopes to exhaust this obsession with historical study sometime before Jesus returns... which should really be any century now.